Cheeses12/ObsidianRepo/Remote Sync/Events/2024-05-17 AP Gov Project.md

 Welcome back to Mornings with Marx and today we are going to be talking about capitalism.

 Before we go into the deep end, we need first go over some definitions.
-First and most importantly, what even is capital.
-For this case, we will be using the definition of capital that Marx used.
+First and most importantly, what even is value.
+Seeing that
  #assignment